-Nonetheless, there have been a number of studies that indicate athletic performance falls when the players or performers are sleep deprived.
+Nonetheless, there have been several studies that indicate athletic performance falls when the players or performers are sleep deprived.
 This was found with a group of professional basketball players who played worse when they had a short sleep the night before.
-Exercise, in general, is inhibited when you’re sleep deprived and you’re likely to struggle with independent activities.
+Exercise, in general, is inhibited when you’re sleep-deprived and you’re likely to struggle with independent activities.
 If you’re an athletic or active person, you’re going to want to get plenty of sleep throughout the week.

 Sleep Boosts Your Immunity to Illness

 Are you someone who always gets ill with the flu or someone who is always taking sick days?
 The answer may rest in your sleeping pattern.
-A significant number of studies have indicated that low-quality sleep impacts the immune system in a negative fashion, leading to more sickness.
+A significant number of studies have indicated that low-quality sleep negatively impacts the immune system, leading to more sickness.

 One particular experiment looked at the common cold and used a strand of the virus to try and cause the participants to develop some form of sickness.
 It was found that individuals who slept less than 7 hours a night were 3 times more likely to develop symptoms of the cold than individuals who weren’t.
 This goes to show that if you want to avoid getting sick, try and get some better sleep, especially in the winter.

-In addition, although the evidence is somewhat inconclusive, it appears that lack of sleep can increase the risk of serious issues, like depression and stroke.
-If you want to better your life and make sure you avoid any of these horrible issue, we suggest you put down your phone and start sleeping properly.
+Also, although the evidence is somewhat inconclusive, it appears that lack of sleep can increase the risk of serious issues, like depression and stroke.
+If you want to better your life and make sure you avoid any of this horrible issue, we suggest you put down your phone and start sleeping properly.